Self-Publishing on Amazon: Pros and Cons

 How to Self-Publish on Amazon?

-Before we dive into the pros and cons of self-publishing on Amazon, let’s first examine what this process is exactly, and why many authors go down that road.
+Before we dive in, let’s first examine what the self-publishing process is exactly, and why many authors go down that road.

-Amazon offers a publishing service called Kindle Direct Publishing (KDP), which allows authors to skip the processes of writing a query letter, finding an agent, and negotiating the terms.
-Instead, it enables them to get their books out to the public in very little time.
+Amazon offers a publishing service called Kindle Direct Publishing (KDP), which allows authors to skip the processes of writing a query letter, finding an agent, and negotiating the terms of a contract.
+Instead, it enables them to launch their books in about two or three days.

 2. Add a new Kindle ebook.